tschubotz/elasticsearch-dump/README.md

 ```
 Usage: elasticdump --input [SOURCE] --output [DESTINATION] [OPTIONS]

 --input
                     Source location (required)
 --output
                     Destination location (required)
 --limit
                     How many objects to move in bulk per operation
                     (default: 100)
 --debug
                     Display the elasticsearch commands being used
                     (default: false)
 --type
                     What are we exporting?
-                    (default: data, options: [data, mapping])
+                    (default: data, options: [data, mapping, 'mappings,settings'])
 --delete
                     Delete documents one-by-one from the input as they are
                     moved.
 Will not delete the source index
                     (default: false)
 --searchBody
                     Preform a partial extract based on search results
                     (when ES is the input,
                       default: '{"query": { "match_all": {} } }')
 --all
                     Load/store documents from ALL indexes
                     (default: false)
 --bulk
                     Leverage elasticsearch Bulk API when writing documents
                     (default: false)
 --ignore-errors
                     Will continue the read/write loop on write error
                     (default: false)
 --scrollTime
                     Time the nodes will hold the requested search in order.
                     (default: 10m)
 --maxSockets
                     How many simultaneous HTTP requests can we process make?
                     (default:
                       5 [node <= v0.10.x] /
                       Infinity [node >= v0.11.x] )
 --bulk-use-output-index-name
                     Force use of destination index name (the actual output URL)
                     as destination while bulk writing to ES.
 Allows
                     leveraging Bulk API copying data inside the same
                     elasticsearch instance.
                     (default: false)
 --timeout
                     Integer containing the number of milliseconds to wait for
                     a request to respond before aborting the request.
 Passed
                     directly to the request library.
 If used in bulk writing,
                     it will result in the entire batch not being written.
                     Mostly used when you don't care too much if you lose some
                     data when importing but rather have speed.
 --skip